The Writing Pack

 One of the great things about having them play The Sentence Zone® was when they would do their writing at a later time, all I had to say was, “Remember the kinds of sentences you made that you got the big points for when you were playing The Sentence Zone®?
 That’s the kind I want you to write.”
 My students knew exactly what I was talking about.
 And the quality of their sentences improved dramatically.

-Solution 2: The mechanics of writing in a reference guide.
+Solution 2: The mechanics of writing and English grammar in a reference guide.

 Often when your child comes home with their writing assignment they don’t want to have to do anything more than absolutely necessary to get it done.
 But, they may need some help on how to format their paper, or need a little bit of advice on how to make their paper better, or how to write a work cited or bibliography.